When the English alighted on the U.S. shores 400 years ago they left the beavers for the Indians to hunt.

 Agriculture may have helped people flourish in the short term, but it also tied them to the land, and that may have proved to be their undoing.

-The Indians had suspected that the English were driven to their fruitful shores by some sort of fuel shortage back home, "a feign to follow the wood."
-Indeed, England was, at the time, facing a severe wood shortage (which soon would lead to the conversion to coal as its source of fuel).
+The Indians had suspected that the English were driven to their fruitful shores by some sort of fuel crisis back home, "a feign to follow the wood."
+In fact, they were correct.
+England was indeed facing a severe wood shortage (which soon would lead to the conversion to coal as its source of fuel).

 Life was good on these shores.
 People actually lived longer in the U.S. then.